Travel Guide Customize Your Trip

 Thorong la pass

 Thorong La Pass lies in the Annapurna circuit trek and is a small pass with an altitude of 5,416m (17,769 ft) from sea level.
 It lies on the northern side of the Annapurna region.
-Thorung La Pass Trek is one of the most exciting and difficult pass treks in Nepal.
+Thorung La Pass Trek is one of Nepal’s most exciting and challenging pass treks.
 Thorong La Pass Trek passes through the beautiful Annapurna circuit route and Manang village.
-It is one of the best trekking places for trekkers in Nepal.
-Khatun Kang and Yaskawa Kang are the mountains that form Thorong la pass.
-Throng La pass is also considered one of the world’s highest passes.

-Mostly Gurung and Sherpa people live there.
+Mostly, Gurung and Sherpa people live there.
 The lifestyle of the people there is so simple.
-You will find most of the people are involved in agriculture and yak farming in Thorung la pass.
-As Thorung is near Tibet, people use yak for importing salt.
-The best months to trek to Thorong la pass is May to March and September to November.
-The route to Thorong la pass goes through the beautiful paddy field, the landscape of several waterfalls, and huge rock face overhangs.
-You will also see the subtropical forest along the trail.
-The Tibetan valley was so beautiful with its hand-carved houses.
-The Tibetan flag is all over the trekking route.
+You will find most of the people are involved in agriculture and yak farming in Thorung La Pass.
+As Thorung is near Tibet, people use yak to import salt.
+The best months to trek to Thorong la Pass are May to March and September to November.

 The Thorong La Pass Trek includes beautiful views of high mountains such as Mt.
 Dhaulagiri (8167 m), Mt.
 Annapurna 1st (8091 m), Mt.
 Manaslu (8163 m), Mt.
 Nilgiri (7041m), Mt.
 Fishtail, or Mt.
 Machhapuchhre (6998 m), Mt.
 Hiunchuli (6441 m), and also Mt.
 LamjungHimal (6986 m), etc.